 Example: An employee's age can be a derived attribute calculated from the date of birth.
 If the Date of Birth is "1990-05-15," the age can be calculated based on the current date.

 Derived attributes are useful for data that can be computed on the fly rather than stored redundantly.
-They help normalize the database and avoid data inconsistencies.
+They help with the normalization of the database and avoid data inconsistencies.

 Complex Attributes